 A word of caution however, make sure the vendors you work with have the proper security certifications and partner with the CIO to integrate the essential components of your organization’s technologies and data sources.

-When your CMO sits at the boardroom table, they need to answer tough questions from leadership about marketing performance.
-Winning leadership’s buy-in and sponsorship hinges on being able to speak in their language about the things that matter the most to them.
-Whether that’s revenue, corporate objectives, data integration, budgeting processes or insight into marketing data, effective communication is key to building confidence and winning their support.
+Winning leadership’s buy-in and sponsorship hinges on the CMO being able to speak in C-Suite language about the things that matter the most to the rest of the executive leadership.
+Whether that’s revenue, corporate objectives, data integration, budgeting processes or insight into marketing data, effective communication is key to building confidence and winning support.